top of page

 Going up with the car through "Los Pinares de San Antón" (Residential neighborhood and mountains that begin above the motorway access) and turning at the beginning left into Calle Almendros you reach the recreation area of "Lagarillo Blanco" where you can park and enjoy views of the Bay or follow trails around the hill (good climbing site).
 You can take easy walks with children that we have always done.

-Since it is part of the urban area, you can also get a taxi for around 6 € (“San Anton, Cortijo Lagarillo Blanco, zona de barbocoa”), you may be dropped off 100 m before, if the taxi driver is not supposed to drive up the last rocky path.
-But preferably not on Saturdays and Sundays, because there are many people going there from noon (from around 1 p.m.), otherwise during the week there is rarely anyone there.
-You would then only have to organise a taxi for the way back or walk down…
+Since it is part of the urban area, you can also go by taxi there (“San Anton, Cortijo Lagarillo Blanco, zona de barbocoa”), you may be dropped off 100 m before, if the taxi driver is not supposed to drive up the last rocky path.
+But preferably not on Saturdays and Sundays, because there are many people going there from noon, otherwise during the week there is rarely anyone there.
+You would then only have to organise a taxi for the way back or walk down…https://maps.app.goo.gl/gx88MZQaQJpzzMhe8

 Los montes de Málaga